groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/net/document-editing/load-document/_index.md

 Congratulations!
 You’ve successfully learned how to load documents using GroupDocs.Editor for .NET in various ways.
 Whether you’re dealing with local files, password-protected documents, or byte streams, GroupDocs.Editor provides a flexible and powerful solution for your document editing needs.
 Remember to always dispose of resources to ensure optimal performance and resource management in your applications.
 ## FAQ's
 ### What file formats are supported by GroupDocs.Editor for .NET?
 GroupDocs.Editor supports a wide range of file formats, including DOCX, XLSX, PPTX, HTML, and many more.
-For a full list, refer to the [official documentation](https://reference.groupdocs.com/editor/net/).
+For a full list, refer to the [documentation](https://reference.groupdocs.com/editor/net/).
 ### How do I handle password-protected documents?
 You can use load options such as `WordProcessingLoadOptions` to specify the password when loading password-protected documents.
 ### Can I use GroupDocs.Editor in a web application?